 The sacrament of Eucharist brings to completion the Christian process of initiation.
 In this sacrament we remember what Jesus did for us in his life, death and resurrection.
 We remember particularly the Last Supper, that final meal Jesus shared with his disciples.
 At that meal Jesus gave us the Eucharist so that we would remember him in a special way.
 When we receive Communion, we believe that we receive the person of Jesus into our very beings.
 We become one with him, and we become one with each other.
 As a community we become “the body of Christ”.

-Parents are also asked to bring their child/children along to any of the weekend Masses to make a commitment to the preparation of this Sacrament during the weekend of Saturday 1st & Sunday 2nd of June.
+Parents need to bring their child along to any of the weekend Masses on Saturday 30th or Sunday 31st May to make a commitment to the preparation of this Sacrament.